 Tri-County Community Action Program, Inc. receives a majority of its support from federal and state governments.
-For the years ended June 30, 2019 and 2018, approximately \$13,951,828 (77%) and \$13,773,803 (75%), respectively, of the Organization's total revenue was received from federal and state governments.
-If a significant reduction in the level of support were to occur, it would have a significant effect on the Organization's programs and activities.
+For the years ended June 30, 2020 and 2019, approximately \$14,380,020 (74%) and \$13,951,828 (77%), respectively, of the Organization's total revenue was received from federal and state governments.
+If a significant reduction in the level of support were to occur, it would have a significant impact on the Organization's programs and activities.

-Comerstone Housing North, Inc. receives a large majority of its support from the U.S. Department of Housing and Urban Development.
-For the years ended June 30, 2019 and 2018, approximately 69% of the Organizations total revenue was derived from the U.S. Department of Housing and Urban Development.
+Cornerstone Housing North, Inc. receives a large majority of its support from the U.S. Department of Housing and Urban Development.
+For the years ended June 30, 2020 and 2019, approximately 68% and 69%, respectively, of the Organizations total revenue was derived from the U.S. Department of Housing and Urban Development.
 In the absence of additional revenue sources, the future existence of Cornerstone Housing North, Inc. is dependent upon the funding policies of the U.S. Department of Housing and Urban Development.